When to visit Japan to see the cherry blossoms? 桜の見頃はいつ？

 Discover all the tips from Japan Experience to not miss the Japanese cherry blossoms.

 The cherry blossom season in Japan continues to attract more and more visitors from around the world, for whom springtime in Japan means sakura.
 However, as they blossom only for about one to two weeks, your trip must be planned accordingly - which isn't easy, because this long-awaited event is subject to weather conditions.
-The cold, heat, rain, or wind can slow down, speed up, or shorten the blossoming time.
+The cold, heat, rain or wind can slow down, speed up, or shorten the blossoming time.

-Choose your cherry variety
+Choose your variety of cherry